• Home

 VA Education Benefits At Foreign Schools

 VA education benefits are offered to those interested in attending VA-approved foreign schools.
-The requirements are quite similar; the school must be approved, meet VA guidelines, the student “must meet the same basic eligibility requirements as for training in the United States,” according to the VA.
+The requirements are quite similar; the school must be approved, meet VA guidelines, students “must meet the same basic eligibility requirements as for training in the United States,” according to the VA.

 VA education benefits may be available to qualifying veterans from the following programs as listed at VA.gov: